Ellenstarbuck/sei-group-project/README.md

 For the backend I wrote authorisation tests for login and register to ensure they worked correctly.

+**<h1>Key Learnings</h1>**
+Working as part of a team, and pushing to the same github without causing clashes was a huge learning.
+I gained a huge amount of understanding about how all push to the same repository sensibly and responsibly, without loosing work.
+I also gained a lot of soft skills in terms of team-work, delegation and how clear communication can lead to a successfull end product.

 **<h1>Challenges and Wins</h1>**

 I found using the third party cloudinary component tricky at times, as this was my first experience in using it's functionality in different ways.
 I also find it challening to get the information from logbook completion form to display correctly on the same page (which already had a lot of moving parts), rather then push the user to a new page.
 I was extremely pleased when I managed to get this to work sucessfully.